Fear of Clowns – Coulrophobia

-The Fear of Clowns is Technically Known as Coulrophobia and gained media attention in the UK when, in 2017, some people dressed-up as clowns and jumped out of hiding places in an attempt to scare members of the public.
+The Fear of Clowns is also known as Coulrophobia and gained media attention in the UK when, in 2017, some people dressed-up as clowns and jumped out of hiding places in an attempt to scare members of the public.

 Coulrophobia probably has its roots in early childhood experiences or may be a hangover from Hollywood movies which feature sinister clowns.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Clowns.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.

 In other words, the fear of Clowns is a highly individual experience based on the subjective belief that Clowns represents a threat to that individual.

 Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Clowns as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.